Who? – You– if you have a Medicare Part B patient population.

 Q: What are the options for EPs under the MACRA?

 A: EPs can participate in MIPS or meet requirements to be a qualifying APM participant.
 EPs in MIPS can receive a positive, downward, or neutral payment adjustment, starting at +/- 4 percent in 2019 and growing to +/- 9 percent in 2022 and later).
 EPs who are determined to be qualifying APM participants (QPs) for a given year will be excluded from MIPS and receive a 5 percent lump sum incentive payment for that year.
 The APM incentive payment will be available from 2019 through 2024.
 Beginning in 2026, QPs will receive a 0.75 percent fee schedule update, and all other EPs will receive a 0.25 percent fee schedule update.

 Q: What is MIPS?

-A: MIPS promotes better care, healthier people, and smarter spending by evaluating EPs using a Composite Performance Score that incorporates EP performance on quality, resource use, clinical practice improvement activities, and meaningful use of certified electronic health records.
+A: MIPS promotes better care, healthier people, and smarter spending by evaluating EPs using a Composite Performance Score that incorporates EP performance on quality, resource use, clinical practice improvement activities, and Transparency Disclosure of certified electronic health records.
 Based on the Composite Performance Score, EPs may receive an upward payment adjustment, a downward payment adjustment, or no payment adjustment.